-- The lining of the joint which produces synovial fluid may start to produce more than normal and cause swelling in the joint.
+- The lining of the joint produces more synovial fluid than normal and causes swelling in the joint.

 - The joint tissues become more active to try and repair the ongoing damage so the joint may feel warmer than normal

 In more severe cases: